40 states settle Google location-tracking charges for $392M

 The attorneys general said Google misled users about its location tracking practices since at least 2014, violating state consumer protection laws.

-As part of the settlement, Google also agreed to make those practices more transparent to users, including showing them more information when they turn location account settings on and off and keeping a webpage that gives users information about the data Google collects.
+As part of the settlement, Google also agreed to make those practices more transparent to users.
+That includes showing them more information when they turn location account settings on and off and keeping a webpage that gives users information about the data Google collects.

+The shadowy surveillance brought to light by The AP troubled even some Google engineers, who recognized the company might be confronting a massive legal headache after the story was published, according to internal documents that have subsequently surfaced in consumer-fraud lawsuits.

+Arizona Attorney General Mark Brnovich filed the first state action against Google in May 2020, alleging that the company had defrauded its users by misleading them into believing they could keep their whereabouts private by turning off location tracking in the settings of their software.